 I can't find them right now (I'll try to track them down when I have more time), but a couple of the study results I've read about aloe refer to its polysaccharide content as preventing moisture loss.
 There are different types of polysaccharides and they are not the same things as disaccharides (like honey or agave nectar are comprised of) since they of course have a different structure and may not attract water molecules in the same way that disaccharides do.

 As complex polymers, with a different structure that the disaccharides or glucoses that comprise them, I think they would be more like film-formers.
 I've seen the polysaccharides in aloe referred to as mucilaginous polysaccharides which seems significant to me.
 So since aloe juice/gel is itself 99.5% water, I've taken that to mean that rather than attract water to itself like a true humectant would do, it forms a film once dried.
 Since we're putting it onto hair which is naturally porous to a certain extent, my understanding is that the hair absorbs the aloe's water content and consequently that moisture is bound inside by the film that is formed as the aloe dries.
 Not that the aloe itself attracts moisture from other sources.

+Of course, I could be totally wrong.
 I do wish our Curl Chemist would join in...